-- 1. Stockpiling is used to evaluate early refilling behavior, same day dispensings - Defaulted in Query Builder to keep any overlapping dispensings
+- 1. Stockpiling is used to evaluate early refilling behavior and same day dispensings - Overlapping dispensing are stockpiled in Query Builder

 - 1. Stockpiling is used to evaluate early refilling behavior, same day dispensings - Defaulted in Query Builder to keep any overlapping dispensings - 2.
 Gaps are bridged to deal with late refill behavior - 3.
 Extension days are added after any episode gaps have been bridged